 The University has a policy (the spending policy) of appropriating for expenditure each year up to 5%, with Board approval, of its endowment fund's average fair value over the prior three years through the calendar year-end preceding the fiscal year in which expenditure is planned.
-The spending rate for fiscal year ending June 30, 2022, was 4.40%.
-The administration may request spending up to the 5 percent level annually based on market conditions that must be approved by the Board of Trustees.
+The spending rate for fiscal year ending June 30, 2023, was 4.40%.
+The administration may request spending up to the 5% level annually based on market conditions that must be approved by the Board of Trustees.
 In establishing this policy, the University considered the long-term expected return on its endowment and inflationary trends.
 Accordingly, over the long term, the University expects the current spending policy to allow its endowment to grow at an average of 3% annually.
 This is consistent with the University's objective to maintain the purchasing power of endowment assets held in perpetuity or for a specified term, as well as to provide additional real growth through new gifts and investment return.

-Note 13: Related Party Transactions
+Note 14: Related Party Transactions

 The University currently maintains investments and trust asset accounts with institutions that also have representatives serving on the Board of Trustees of the University.
-Total investments and trust assets held with these institutions amount to approximately \$19,100,000 and \$52,000,000 as of June 30, 2022 and 2021, respectively.
-The fees paid to related parties, inclusive of investment, insurance, and other fees for services performed by these parties amounted to approximately \$15,481 and \$34,349 for 2022 and 2021, respectively.
+Total investments and trust assets held with these institutions amount to approximately \$21,300,000 and \$19,100,000 as of June 30, 2023 and 2022, respectively.
+The fees paid to related parties, inclusive of investment, insurance, and other fees for services performed by these parties amounted to approximately \$23,170 and \$15,500 for 2023 and 2022, respectively.

-Note 14: Pension and Other Postretirement Benefit Plans
+Note 15: Pension and Other Postretirement Benefit Plans

 The University maintains a 403(b) defined-contribution plan covering substantially all employees.
-The Board of Trustees annually determines the amount, if any, of the University's contributions to the plan.
-Pension expense was approximately \$2,291,000 and \$1,822,000 for 2022 and 2021, respectively.
+The board of trustees annually determines the amount, if any, of the University's contributions to the plan.
+Pension expense was approximately \$2,196,000 and \$2,209,000 for 2023 and 2022, respectively.

 The University has a noncontributory defined benefit postretirement health care plan covering all employees who meet the eligibility requirements.
 The University's funding policy is to make the minimum annual contribution that is required by applicable regulations, plus such amounts as the University may determine to be appropriate from time to time.
-The University expects to contribute \$147,000 to the plan in 2023.
+The University expects to contribute \$102,000 to the plan in 2024.